Parfy/colab-music-feature-extraction/README.md

 * Changing the parameters of the wave
 * Changing the colours
 * Changing how the music feature data is used in the viz
-* Swapping in your own visualation
+* Swapping in your own visualisation
 * Extending the analysis to get more features

 ## Acknowledgments